 If you’re looking for just the right blend of big-city sophistication and small-town cosiness, Tartu is the ideal choice.
 It’s large enough to host a respectable range of theatres, museums and restaurants, while its centre isn’t much bigger than a typical university campus, in other words, small enough to get around on foot.
 That means there’s no need to use public transport – you can usually just stroll to your conference venue, hotel or wherever it is you want to go.
 Tartu’s relatively tranquil atmosphere also makes it a great alternative for those who want to avoid the bustle of a capital city.

 Thanks to Tartu’s skyrocketing popularity as a conference and travel destination in recent years, new hotels have been springing up throughout the city centre.
 Many of these hotels were conceived specifically with meetings in mind.
 The city has around 1,000 guest rooms in total, representing a good mix of 3 to 5-star options, all affordably priced.
 There are 1 Estonian Convention Bureau´s member hotel in Tartu: V Spa and Conference Hotel.

 Tartu offers a full range of one-of-a-kind gathering spots for those who truly want to give their guests a night to remember.
-The grand hall of Tartu University’s Main Building, for example, will lend a touch of neoclassical elegance to any gala or reception while the 300-year-old Gunpowder Cellar roars with a beer-hall feel.
+The grand hall of The Assembly Hall of the University of Tartu, for example, will lend a touch of neoclassical elegance to any gala or reception while the 300-year-old Gunpowder Cellar roars with a beer-hall feel.
 A more modern edge can be found in the gigantic new building of the Estonian National Museum.
 Those looking for science- or history-related backdrop can consider hosting an event among the 19th-century stargazing gadgets in the University of Tartu Old Observatory, or in the AHHAA Science Centre, the Tartu Environmental Education Centre or the University of Tartu Museum.